lRomul/argus-freesound/README.md

 #### Ensemble

 If you want to reproduce the whole ensemble, you should train all experiments in [stacking_predict.py](stacking_predict.py), a laboratory journal can help with experiments commit hashes.
 In the future, I will probably make this pipeline more simply reproducible.

+### Kernel build system

+It was quite impossible to manage the project without a way to split the solution into modules.
+The idea of kernel building from the [first place solution of the Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge/discussion/50256#latest-315679) competition was used.
+You can find the build system template [here](https://github.com/lopuhin/kaggle-script-template).
+To create a submission, run `python build_kernel.py`, this would compress the whole project into scripts in `kernel` folder:
+* `kernel_template.py` - single model submission
+* `stacking_kernel_template.py` - ensemble submission

 ## References